davi-amaraldev/davi-amaraldev/README.md

 🎯 Focused on **Backend Development**
 ☕ Currently diving deeper into **Java, APIs, databases and software architecture**

-I'm focused on becoming a **backend engineer who understands more than syntax**.
+I'm focused on becoming a backend engineer who understands more than syntax.

-I want to understand how systems are designed, how responsibilities are separated, how data moves through an application and why certain architectural decisions make software easier — or harder — to maintain.
+I want to understand how systems are designed, how responsibilities are separated, how data moves through an application, how failures should be handled and why certain engineering decisions make software easier — or harder — to maintain.

 My main interests are: